-Our founder shareholders own less than 1.0% of our Class A common shares and 58.5% of our Class B common shares, resulting in their ownership of 27.9% of our outstanding common shares, and, consequently, 52.7% of the combined voting power of our common shares.
-See "Item 7.
-Major Shareholders and Related Party Transactions-A. Major shareholders."

-These entities, to the extent they act together, control a majority of our voting power and have the ability to control matters affecting, or submitted to a vote of, our shareholders.
+Immediately following this offering of Class A common shares, our founder shareholders will own less than 1.0% of our Class A common shares and 58.5% of our Class B common shares, resulting in their ownership of 27.9% of our outstanding common shares, and, consequently, 52.7% of the combined voting power of our common shares.
+See "Principal Shareholders."
+These entities, to the extent they act together, will control a majority of our voting power and will have the ability to control matters affecting, or submitted to a vote of, our shareholders.
 As a result, these shareholders may be able to elect the members of our board of directors and set our management policies and exercise overall control over us.
 In addition, we have entered into a shareholders agreement with our founder shareholders pursuant to which we have granted the founder shareholders the right to nominate directors to our board and committees, rights to information, and rights to approve certain of our corporate actions.
-See "Item 7.
-Major Shareholders and Related Party Transactions-A. Major shareholders-Shareholders Agreement."
-The rights granted pursuant to our shareholders agreement mean that our founder shareholders are able to appoint a majority of our board despite owning a non-proportionate number of common shares and are able to control any transaction involving a merger or change of control until they own less than 15% of the total voting power of our common shares.
+See "Management-Shareholders Agreement."
+The rights granted pursuant to our shareholders agreement mean that our founder shareholders will be able to appoint a majority of our board despite owning a non-proportionate number of common shares and will be able to control any transaction involving a merger or change of control until they own less than 15% of the total voting power of our common shares.
 In addition, our Articles of Association require consent of our founder shareholders before our shareholders are able to take certain actions, including to amend such document.
-See "Item 10.
-Additional Information -B. Memorandum and articles of association-Share Capital," and "Item 7.
-Major Shareholders and Related Party Transactions-A. Major shareholders" for more information.
+See "Description of Share Capital," "Management" and "Principal Shareholders" for more information.